DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   `(15,82,505,255)`, 2× Lanczos resize and light unsharp; preserved the exact dictionary output and coefficient names/values while removing the camera tile and browser frame.

+- `11-log-reg-interpretation-02-coefficients.jpg` →
+  `11-log-reg-interpretation-02-coefficients-cropped.png` — deterministic crop
+  `(15,82,505,200)`, 2× Lanczos resize and light unsharp; preserved the exact visible feature/weight pairs and their signs while removing camera, browser chrome, and the unrelated following lesson heading.
+The source frame itself begins partway through the long dictionary and that source-edge truncation remains documented.